QCentroid/qcentroid-docs/docs/api/using-postman.md

-# Setting up the SDK
+# Using the API with Postman

 This documentation page will be available soon.